 Week B - Blue bag(s) - Tins and cans, aerosol cans (including plastic lids), aluminium foil, take away containers, bottle tops, can lids, plastic bottles, tubs, trays and pots.
 Food packaging and packaging from drinks, cosmetics, toiletries and cleaning products.
 Plastic bottle caps, food, drink, soup and milk cartons.
 (No black plastic, please make sure all items are clean and food containers have been washed).

 When will my black sack(s) be collected?

 These will be collected every week along side your recyclables.

 Blackbag(s)- Food waste, black plastic, film from ready meals or meat packaging.
 Crisp packets, contaminated paper and cardboard, nappies, plastic coal sacks and any other plastic items other than packaging.

 A list of dates is displayed on the Noticeboard outside the Forest Douzaine Room or here

 What if I run out of bags?

 From 31st July 2017 there will be an island-wide voucher delivery and after that rather than having to request a voucher from their Constables office every time they run out of bags, the voucher for their next roll of blue or clear bags will be included inside the roll, approximately 3 bags before the end.

-There will be two different vouchers - one for clear bags and one for blue bags.
 However, we realise that there will be those who need a new voucher (in order to take up kerbside recycling for the first time, or because they are new to the island, or have lost their voucher) so we will be distributing a supply of vouchers to the Douzaine Rooms.